 Records should provide traceability to all aspects of the welding activity including weld procedures used, welders, material certifications, inspections performed and their results, inspectors, and qualification record for procedures and personnel.
 These records, including radiographs, should be retained and stored in accordance with QA requirements.

 02.03 Post Installation Activities.
 Select a sufficient number of mechanical components to enable implementation of the inspection objectives.
 Ensure targeted ITAAC inspection requirements are satisfied, and if necessary, select additional mechanical components based on their risk-significance or uniqueness of design/installation.
 The selected components should be from several different systems and, if possible, fabricated/installed by different subcontractors.
-The selection should emphasize, but must not be limited to, the components previously selected for Section 02.01. onfirm the following actions are completed for these components.
+The selection should emphasize, but must not be limited to, the components previously selected for Section 02.01.

+Through direct observation, confirm the following actions are completed for these components.

 a.
 Licensee surveillance activities are being performed according to instructions.